alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-kind-of-function-can-i-hand-over.md

 var d = Step4(c);
 ```

-The pipeline shape can be fine.
-Passing the output of one pure function into the next is exactly how composition is supposed to work.
-Names like `CalculateTotal`, `DecideRenewal`, `ValidatePolicy`, and `PlanShipment` create useful boundaries. `Step1` through `Step4` usually tell the reader nothing.
+Purity alone cannot rescue that code.
+A pure function should still earn its name. `CalculateTotal`, `DecideRenewal`, `ValidatePolicy`, and `PlanShipment` are useful boundaries. `Step1` through `Step4` usually are filler.

-Pure and effectful methods make different promises.
-A pure method is value-like.
-It is easier to hand to another piece of code because the number, timing, and order of calls matter less.
-An effectful method is interaction-like.
-It can still be the right design, but it needs a different contract: the effect should be obvious, explicit, isolated, or made safe by something like idempotency, transactionality, or synchronization.

-The point is not to make every function pure.
-The point is to know what kind of function I am handing over.

-Side effects belong in real programs.
-The useful discipline is knowing when a call is a calculation and when it is an interaction before the difference becomes a bug.
+There is also a tradeoff.
+Making behavior visible can make code more verbose.
+Passing `now`, `culture`, `taxRate`, `discount`, or `template` explicitly can be overkill.

+Expose the facts that materially affect correctness, repeatability, replay, caching, auditing, reuse, or caller obligations.
+Keep ordinary imperative code when it is clear.
+Avoid method-by-method annotation, parameterizing every dependency, or turning straightforward code into function confetti.

+Effects belong in real programs.
+They belong in the parts of the program where callers expect interaction with the world.

+The point is to keep important decisions from depending on load-bearing invisible dataflow.

+The goal is to keep invisible state protocols out of code that should have been a calculation.